datacarpentry/image-processing/episodes/08-connected-components.md

 Given a thresholded image,
 the connected component analysis produces a new *labeled* image with integer pixel values.
-Pixels with the same value, belong to the same object.
-Skimage provides connected component analysis in the function `skimage.measure.label()`.
+Pixels with the same value, belong to the same object. scikit-image provides connected component analysis in the function `skimage.measure.label()`.
 Let us add this function to the already familiar steps of thresholding an image.

 First, import the packages needed for this episode